RuterNo/adt-doc/asyncapi/json-schemas/sensors/temperature-indoor/temperature-indoor.md

 | `level` | `Int` | Vertical level of the sensor.
 Only applicable for multi-level vehicles.
 If not provided, it will be interpreted as `1` (platform level).      |

 > **Note:** All zones are approximate and not intended to represent exact physical locations.
 They serve to provide a
-> general understanding of where a sensor is situated within the vehicle.
+> general understanding of where a sensor is located within the vehicle.

 ![Temperature Zones](json-schemas/sensors/temperature-indoor/temperature-zones.excalidraw.png)